 - The defendant was involved in a conspiracy to commit sex trafficking of a child.11

-In addition to prison and fines, the court may order the defendant pay victim restitution in Nevada.
+In addition to prison and fines, the court may order the defendant pay victim restitution.
 Victim restitution includes:

 - The cost of medical and psychological treatment for the victim;

 - The cost of transportation, temporary housing, relocation, repatriation, and/or childcare for the victim; and/or